Azure-Samples/azd-ai-starter/HOWTO.md

 If it succeeds and all success criteria is met, you're ready to submit your template to one of the [awesome-azd](https://azure.github.io/awesome-azd) collections.

-If the validation fails, the system will create the corresponding in your repository.
-Before you open a PR, you will need to fix all issues and close them and mark the corresponding criteria passed, as well as run the validation worflow manually, again.
+If the validation fails, the system will create the corresponding issues in your repository.
+Before you open a pull request, you will need to fix all issues and close them and mark the corresponding criteria passed, as well as run the validation workflow manually, again.

 ## Reporting Issues and Feedback